francois2metz/steampipe-plugin-ovh/docs/tables/ovh_cloud_swift_storage.md

 # Table: ovh_cloud_swift_storage

-A Swift storage is an object storage similar to S3.
+A Swift storage is an object storage.

 The `ovh_cloud_swift_storage` table can be used to query information about storage containers and **you must specify which cloud project** in the where or join clause (`where project_id=`, `join ovh_cloud_project on id=`).

 ## Examples

-### List storage containers of a cloud project
+### List swift storage containers of a cloud project

 ```sql
 select